Persistence Pays Off

 by: Monique Myers

-There Is No Real Success Without Personal Development and Growth
+There Is No Real Success Without Becoming Who You Really Are

 I remember ‘knowing’ that I was here (on earth) to make a difference, to create a life worth living, and to be hugely successful from the time I was still in grade school.
 So, why wasn’t it happening?